 I will, and am often eager to, vote on debate theory arguments.
 That being said, debaters in PF rarely, if ever, know how to debate theory well enough to justify voting on it.

-I believe that there are several highly abusive forms of advocacy that have appeared recently that are very bad for PF, and just bad debate in general.
+I believe that there are several highly abusive forms of advocacy that are very bad for PF, and just bad debate in general.
 I welcome a discussion of those practices in round, and believe that the best way to stamp them out is for teams to make those abuses voting issues in rounds.
 I won’t vote on these issues unless the objections are raised and effectively argued in-round (e.g. impacted, extended in all the necessary speeches, etc). but I have strong leanings that make me VERY receptive to several theory arguments.

 Fiat – Until the “no plans” rule is changed, PF is essentially a whole-resolution debate, no matter how much teams would like for it to be policy.
 Thus, if teams want to read a specific subset(s) of the resolution, they need to provide some warrants as to why their specific subset(s) of the resolution is the MOST LIKELY form the resolution would take if it were adopted.
-Trying to specify and only defend a hyper-specific example(s) of the resolution that are unlikely to occur without your fiat is ridiculously abusive without reading a plan text, and makes you a moving target – especially when you clarify your position later in the round to spike out of answers.
+Trying to specify and only defend a hyper-specific example(s) of the resolution that is unlikely to occur without your fiat is ridiculously abusive without reading a plan text, and makes you a moving target – especially when you clarify your position later in the round to spike out of answers.
 Plan texts are necessary to fiat something that is unlikely to happen in order to create a stable advocacy.
 Basically, in my mind, “no plans” = “no fiat.”

 Multiple conditional advocacies – Improbable fiated advocacies are bad enough, but when teams read multiple such advocacies and then decide “we’re not going for that one” when the opposing team puts offense on it is the zenith of in-round abuse.
 Teams debating in front of me should continue to go for their unanswered offensive turns against these “kicked” arguments – I will weigh them in the round, and am somewhat inclined to view such practices as a voter if substantial abuse is demonstrated by the offended team.
 If you start out with a 3-pronged fiated advocacy, then you darn well better end with it.
 Severance is bad.
 If teams are going to choose to kick out of part of their advocacy mid-round, they need to effectively answer any offense on the "to-be-kicked" parts first.